wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/4-powerapps-ways-to-build.md

 Now that you know the basics, let's get to building an app in Microsoft PowerApps.

 ## Ways to build PowerApps
-In this unit, we'll look at customizing sample apps, creating apps from a template or by using shared apps, and creating apps from a data source.
-Then, in the next unit, we'll get more hands-on with app creation.
+In this unit, we'll look at how to create an app from a sample app, a template, a shared app, or a data source.
+In the next unit, we'll get more hands-on with app creation.

 ### Check out some sample apps
 On web.powerapps.com, you'll be greeted with several sample apps that you can use in your web browser.
 Explore these apps to quickly get a sense of what's possible and how PowerApps can help your business.